 In 1929, as a result of devastating soil erosion, US Congress appropriated $160,000 for soil erosion control experiments.
 From that early research, the USDA Natural Resources Conservation Service (NRCS, formerly Soil Conservation Service) was formed.
 County conservation districts were established by NH RSA 432 to set local priorities, deliver information and assistance to land owners and users.
 Merrimack County Conservation District was formed January 24, 1946.
 County conservation districts work in partnership with NRCS to provide technical assistance for federally funded programs.
 MCCD meets with other related agencies and members of the public several times each year to form a Local Work Group, which determines local natural resource needs and concerns, and carries those concerns forward to the State Technical Committee.

-During the Dustbowl Era of the 1930’s, President Franklin D. Roosevelt saw a need for soil conservation.
+President Franklin D. Roosevelt saw a need for soil conservation due to the ecological damage done during the Dust Bowl.
 He pushed Congress to develop a new agency called the Soil Stabilization Service.
 This agency became the Soil Conservation Service and, more recently, the Natural Resource Conservation Service (NRCS).
 To increase the functionality of this new agency, Roosevelt decided local input should be a part of this mix.
 Out of this, he devised the idea for locally led soil conservation boards.
 Of course, these boards are now our conservation district boards of supervisors.

 Roosevelt went so far as to develop draft legislation (Standard States District Act) for each state so there would be continuity between states and so they would all have the same basic purpose.
 Roosevelt and Congress informed the states they would not be eligible to receive assistance from the federal Soil Conservation Service unless they had laws that allowed the creation of these boards and local communities were actively forming the boards.